washingtonstateuniversity/WSU-Web-Provisioner/README.md

 ### Salt Bootstrap

 A copy of `bootstrap_salt.sh` is maintained in the `provision/` directory to perform initial installation of Salt on a server.
-This file is often provided through the [Salt Bootstrap](https://github.com/saltstack/salt-bootstrap) project, but we were running into issues where a 404 prevented the script from being processed correctly each time.
+This file provided through the [Salt Bootstrap](https://github.com/saltstack/salt-bootstrap) project and included in this repository to aid in consistent provisioning.

 As new versions of this script are certified to work, this bootstrap file will be updated.

 ### Salt State Files

-All of the `.sls` files defining various server roles are located in `provision/salt/`.
+All `.sls` files defining various server roles are located in `provision/salt/`.
 These files explain the various states that should be provided when provisioning runs.

-A primary objective is to keep the naming as attached to a specific role as possible.
+Naming of state files should be as specific to the provisioned role as possible.
 If no conflicts exist between projects, `webserver.sls` should provide things that make a web server.
 Similarly, `dbserver.sls` should provide things that make a database server.

-If conflicts arise, care will be taken to name these roles in a descriptive fashion.
+If conflicts arise, care will be taken to name these state files in a descriptive fashion that indicates role and varying factor.

 ### Package Configuration